rtgdk/Photo-Collage/README.md

 # How to Run
 `python colw.py <image1 path> <image2 path> ...... `

-The output image collage will be saved as out.png
+The output image collage will be saved as out.jpg

-#Files
+# Files

 colw.py creates a portrait collage.